WEDDINGS – GENERAL QUESTIONS

 Q :: Do we really NEED an engagement session?

 A :: The simple answer is ummm YES, of course you do!
 I HIGHLY recommend having one AND TOO by the same photographers shooting your wedding, as this will add more value to your wedding images later.
 Consider this the perfect opportunity to get to know us and establish a relationship before your wedding.
 After all, we will be the people you spend the MOST time with on your wedding day; from your dressing room all the way to the dance floor…so why not get to know us!
-Additionally, you can have your makeup/hair Trial done on the same day to see how the makeup will look in photographs (trust me, makeup looks very different in person vs. on camera, esp after all my editing).
-Lastly, you’ll have a ton on your mind on the wedding day, so being comfortable with us is very important for the successful outcome of your images.
-You’ll also benefit from the session by knowing how we pose & direct you, how we work, how we get those candid moments out of you, and for us to see how comfortable you are in front of the camera, not to mention you get to see our professionally taken photos of you before the wedding.
-Unless you’re a professional model, you’ll feel awkward the first hour of your session, by the 2nd hour you’ve loosened up, more comfortable, and participating in how YOU want to pose!
-By the end of your session we’re all having so much fun that you don’t realize 3 hours have passed, the sun has set, and it’s time to go home!
-All in all, on the wedding day our clients are now our friends, a couple of pros, they know what to expect, know what to do, know what they want, and SHINE in front of the camera…so YES, you do need an engagement session!
+You’ll also benefit from the session by knowing how we pose & direct you, how we work, how we get those candid moments out of you, and for us to see how comfortable you are in front of the camera.
+All in all, on the wedding day you’ll already be comfortable w/ your photographers, know what to expect, know what to do and SHINE in front of the camera…so YES, you do need an engagement session!

 Q :: When should we schedule our Engagement session?

-A :: I recommend as soon as you book your wedding, however at the very least, 2-3 months prior to your wedding to allow for ample post-processing time (4-6 weeks) and design/order of your enlargements.
+A :: I recommend as soon as you book your wedding, however at the very least, 2-3 months prior to your wedding to allow for ample post-processing time (4 weeks) and the designing/ordering/shipping of your Canvas Enlargement.

 Q :: Can we do our Engagement Shoot in 2 locations that are slightly far away from each other?